Almería in Spain: a large-scale agricultural development

 When you buy out of season food, such as tomatoes, lettuce, cucumbers and lettuce, chances are they were grown in and around Almería.
 The scheme delivers over half of Europe’s fruit and vegetables.
 As a result of this, the development brings over US$1.5 billion a year in income to the area.

-This development has occurred for a number of reasons.
+This development has occurred for several reasons.
 These include:

 What have been the advantages and disadvantages of the large-scale agricultural development at Almería, Spain?